Chiral Audio glossary

 A mathematical mapping only matters when a musician can hear it.
 The catalog favors mechanisms with clear sonic consequences and broad performable range.

-The first catalog wave covers the clearest mappings: coupled oscillator synchronization, logistic resonance growth, and nonlinear wave propagation.
-Each panel below is an entry point into the larger vocabulary.
+Eight instruments ship today.
+The three panels below are the clearest mappings, coupled oscillator synchronization, logistic resonance growth, and nonlinear wave propagation, each an entry point into the larger vocabulary.

 Foxfire plugin interface